curioussoulscafe/curious-souls-cafe/README.md

 Let these decks inspire your journey of exploration, connection, and growth!

-Note: Questions with a spiral emoiji 🌀 are deeper ones
+Note: Questions with a spiral emoiji 🌀 are deeper ones, whereas those with a seeding emoiji 🌱 are introductory or foundational ones.

 ## ✨ What You Can Do with the Web App